 Between gas, food, and admission to attractions along the way, travel isn’t cheap.
 Finding ways to make your money go further means your trip can go a little further, too.
-Free camping might not be the most glamorous option, but it’s got a certain “romance of the open road” appeal to it.
-Here’s our advice on how to camp for free… anytime, anywhere.
+Camping for free might not be the most glamorous option, but it’s got a certain romantic appeal to it.
+Free camping can mean anything from boondocking on public lands to catching up on sleep in a rest stop parking lot.
+Here’s what you need to know to get started.

 Download the mobile app to plan on the go.